SteelSeries Arctis Nova Pro Wireless vs Bose QuietComfort SC

 Which one is better?

-The SteelSeries Arctis Nova Pro Wireless is the better buy for most people - its Infinity Power System allows endless gaming without downtime.
+The SteelSeries Arctis Nova Pro Wireless is the better buy for most people - its Infinity Power System allows for uninterrupted gaming sessions.
+That said, grab the Bose QuietComfort SC if you prioritize comfort and need a lighter option - it's lighter and offers great noise cancellation.

 Who should buy each?

-Choose the SteelSeries Arctis Nova Pro Wireless if: you game for hours without interruption, need top-tier sound customization, or switch between devices frequently.
+Choose the SteelSeries Arctis Nova Pro Wireless if: you game for hours without breaks, need seamless switching between devices, or prefer customizable audio settings.

-Choose the Bose QuietComfort SC if: you prioritize comfort for long listening sessions, need excellent noise cancellation, or want a lightweight option for travel.
+Choose the Bose QuietComfort SC if: you want all-day comfort, need adjustable noise cancellation, or prefer a lighter headphone for travel.

 Conclusion